hkchebli/code-refactor/README.md

 * GIVEN a webpage meets accessibility standards
 * WHEN I view the source code
-* THEN I find semantic HTML elements
+* THEN I find semantic HTML elements for the semantic elements, I replaced 'div' with 'main', 'section', 'footer', and 'aside'.
+I also removed all unneeded classes and used the attributes of their parent
 * WHEN I view the HTML elements (images)
 * THEN I add the alt attributes for the images in the webpage
 * WHEN I view the heading attributes